2betafactor/performance-reviews-software/src/content/posts/2023-07-09-top-10-best-360-degree-feedback-software-for-2023.md

 **🤔 What is 360 degree employee feedback?**

-360-degree employee feedback is a process that involves gathering feedback on an individual's performance from various sources, including managers, peers, subordinates, and sometimes external stakeholders.
+360 degree employee feedback is a process that involves gathering feedback on an individual's performance from various sources, including managers, peers, subordinates, and sometimes external stakeholders.
 This multi-rater approach provides a comprehensive assessment of an individual's strengths, weaknesses, and areas for development.

 **🌟 Why is 360 degree feedback important?**

-360-degree feedback is important because it offers a broader and more accurate perspective on an individual's performance.
+360 degree feedback is important because it offers a broader and more accurate perspective on an individual's performance.
 It helps individuals gain self-awareness, identifies blind spots, and promotes continuous learning and improvement.
 It also fosters a culture of feedback and enhances collaboration within the organization.

 **👥 Who should participate in the 360 degree feedback process?**